wngaw/wngaw.github.io/_posts/2019-07-11-statistical-power.md

 tags: statistics
 ---

-Often, a company might have many features that it wants to roll out to its customers.
+Many time a company might have many features that it wants to roll out to its customers.
 However, no one really knows if a new feature is beneficial as it has never been implemented before.
 Hence, an experiment is usually set up to test its incremental benefit.
 A properly crafted experiment will allow the experimenter to understand what is the minimum sample size to collect before the experiment.
-During or after the experiment, the experimenter can also understand what is statistical power of the experiment and determine if he should collect more samples.
+During or after the experiment, the experimenter can also understand what is statistical power of the experiment and determine if he/she should collect more samples.

 ## Outcomes of a Hypothesis Test